Sudden spreading of infections in an epidemic model with a finite seed fraction: Introduction

-In this paper, we study the SWIR model placed in a network, but assume that an epidemic starts from a finite fraction of initially infected nodes (seeds).
-Few studies have investigated the effect of initial conditions on SIR-type epidemic models \cite{miller2014epidemics,hu2014effects,ji2015effective}, although we have previously studied the SIR model with a finite seed fraction in order to show that the critical infection rate, above which there is a giant cluster of R nodes in a network, crucially depends on the seed fraction $\rho$ \cite{hasegawa2016outbreaks}.
-When this fraction is finite ($\rho>0$), each seed creates a cluster of R nodes and these clusters sometimes form a giant cluster by connecting with each other; individuals seeds, however, do not have the potential to induce a global outbreak all by themselves.
-The critical infection rate of this SIR model is, therefore, smaller than the so-called epidemic threshold.
+In this paper, we investigate the effect of a nontrivial initial condition on the SWIR model in a network, i.e., we consider the case that an epidemic starts from a finite fraction of initially infected nodes (seeds).
+Few studies have investigated the effect of such initial conditions on SIR-type epidemic models in networks \cite{miller2014epidemics,hu2014effects,ji2015effective}, although we have previously studied the SIR model with a finite seed fraction in order to show that the critical infection rate, which can be described as ``percolation'' of removed (R) nodes, crucially depends on the seed fraction $\rho$ \cite{hasegawa2016outbreaks}.
+When this fraction is finite ($\rho>0$), a cluster of R nodes created by each seed grows as the infection rate increases, and before inducing a global outbreak by itself alone a number of such finite clusters connect with each other to form a giant cluster characterizing percolation of R clusters.
+The critical infection rate of this SIR model is, therefore, smaller than the well known epidemic threshold.
 At rate above this threshold, a single seed can spread through the network; but as long as $\rho>0$, it does not exhibit any singularities at the threshold.

+The SWIR model with a single seed exhibits a discontinuous transition, while finite fractions of seeds may induce a continuous percolation transition of R nodes.
 The aim of this paper is to observe what happens when $\rho$ for the SWIR model is finite.
-We perform Monte Carlo simulations for the SWIR model in a regular random graph (RRG) so as to show that the discontinuity of the order parameter holds for the present case, and that the model also exhibits an ordinary percolation transition at a smaller rate.
+We perform Monte Carlo simulations for the SWIR model in a regular random graph (RRG) in order to confirm that the discontinuity of the order parameter holds for the present case, and that the model also exhibits an ordinary percolation transition at a smaller rate.
 We also investigate the SWIR model using approximate master equations (AMEs) \cite{gleeson2011high,lindquist2011effective,gleeson2013binary,hasegawa2016outbreaks} in order to find that a discontinuous transition occurs if the degree of the underlying network is large and the seed fraction is small.